Nandita Roy

-Early life
+Early life and education

-Nandita Roy was born on April 3, 1955, in Mumbai.
-She attended high school at St. Joseph's Convent High School in the suburb of Vile Parle, and is an economics graduate of Parle College.
-She began work as a primary schoolteacher in St. Joseph's Convent.
-She later studied for her postgrad in economics from University of Mumbai, Kalina.
-She married Nitish Roy in 1977.
-Currently she lives in Kolkata, India with her family.
+Nandita Roy was born on April 3, 1955, in Vile Parle, Mumbai.
+She attended high school at St. Joseph's Convent High School, Mumbai.
+She graduated in Economics from Parle College, Mumbai.
+For a brief period, Roy worked as a teacher at St. Joseph's Convent Primary School.
+Later, she did her post-graduation in Economics from University of Mumbai, Santacruz.
+After completing her Masters, Roy moved to Kolkata, where she began her career in the television industry in the late 1970s.